 Pregnant women who have a positive MTHFR mutated gene may go on to have complications during pregnancy.
 These can include:

-- Spina bifida: A birth defect where the spinal cord sticks out of the baby’s back, creating nerve damage.
+- Spina bifida.
+This is a birth defect where the spinal cord sticks out of the baby’s back, creating nerve damage.
 Depending on the severity of the spina bifida, some children go on to have normal lives, while others need full-time care.

-- Anencephaly: A serious birth defect where a baby is born without parts of their brain or skull.
+- Anencephaly.
+This is a serious birth defect where a baby is born without parts of their brain or skull.
 Most babies don’t live past one week of life.

-- Preeclampsia: A condition involving high blood pressure during pregnancy.
+- Preeclampsia.
+This is a condition involving high blood pressure during pregnancy.

-Treatment for the positive MTHFR gene malfunction is still being studied, but many doctors will prescribe therapy to help prevent blood clotting or increase folic acid levels.
+Treatment for the positive MTHFR gene mutation is still being studied.
+However, many doctors will prescribe treatment to help prevent blood clotting or increase folic acid levels.

-Daily aspirin (81 mg): This also helps with blood clot formation, but there’s no scientific evidence that it’s an effective treatment.
+- Daily aspirin (81 milligrams).
+This also helps with blood clot formation, but there’s no scientific evidence that it’s an effective treatment.

-Your doctor might prescribe a prenatal vitamin with L-methylfolate instead of folic acid as some studies have shown that L-methylfolate can decrease the risk of anemia in women with MTHFR gene.
+- Prenatal vitamin with L-methylfolate.
+Your doctor might prescribe this instead of folic acid.
+Some studies have shown that L-methylfolate can decrease the risk of anemia in pregnant women.

-Screening for MTHFR isn’t recommended for every pregnant woman.
-Many women go on to have normal pregnancies, even if they test positive for the gene.
+Screening for MTHFR mutation isn’t recommended for every pregnant woman.
+Many women go on to have normal pregnancies, even if they test positive for the gene mutation.
 But you may need to be tested if you have a baby born with neural tube defects, or have had multiple miscarriages.
 Talk to your doctor about your concerns.